Why do Insurance Producers Fail?

 - Close the deal

-A typical insurance sales metric: 1) 100 targeted calls = 50 telcon presentations = 15 sales meetings/pitches = 3 deals using a 5:1 closing ratio.
+A typical insurance sales metric: 1) 200 targeted emails/calls = 20 telcon/virtual presentations = 10 sales presentations = 2 deals using a 5:1 closing ratio.
 Repeat the same process 3 – 5 times over the next 90 days.

 Do you know your metrics?

-If you don’t have the metrics for a particular P& C or EB sector, just call me and I will give them to you.
+If you don’t have the metrics for a particular C/L or EB sector, just call me and I will give them to you.

 I have the averages.

-Ability to Connect: Throughout the years, my best entry-level placements have been with young teachers and journalists/reporters.
+Ability to Connect: Throughout the years, my best entry level placements have been young teachers and journalists/reporters.
 Why is this so?
 Because they can CONNECT with people.
-They have advanced active listening skills.
-Listening and clarifying are in their DNA.
+They not only have a wide range of experiences, but they have advanced active listening skills.
+Listening and clarifying is in their DNA.

 Are your producers talking or are they connecting?